logux/client/README.md

 })
 ```

-If user didn’t has connection to send latest data to server,
-notify about it on page leaving:
+Notify user on page leaving, that some data was not synchronized yet:

 ```js
 window.onbeforeunload = function (e) {